-Assignments: Late assignments will be deducted 15% per school day.
-Assignments must be done on an individual basis unless otherwise specified by the instructor.
+Assignments: Late assignments will be deducted 10% per school day.
+Assignments will be done both on an individual basis and in pairs as specified in the assignment guides.
 Assignments must be word processed (where applicable) and be completed to achieve a mark for the course.